Intrinsic Diophantine approximation on the unit circle and its Lagrange spectrum: Introduction

-We note here that, for each value of $L(P)$ above, there are (infinitely) many $P$ in $\QQQ$ which produce the same $L(P)$ and the above table lists only one of them.
-For instance, both $(\frac{\sqrt3}2, \frac12)$ and $(\frac12, \frac{\sqrt3}2)$ give $L(P) = \sqrt3$.
-Also, our main theorem (Theorem~\ref{MainTheoremDescDiscretePart}) gives an arbitrarily long list of ranking of $L(P)$, not just the top 10.
-Another implication of Theorem~\ref{MainTheoremDescDiscretePart} is \begin{theorem} The smallest accumulation point of the set
+We note here that our main theorem (Theorem~\ref{MainTheoremDescDiscretePart}) gives an arbitrarily long list of ranking of $L(P)$, not just the top 10.
+Another implication of Theorem~\ref{MainTheoremDescDiscretePart} is given in the following theorem. \begin{theorem} The smallest accumulation point of the set

 is 2. \end{theorem}